 There are several different types of windows.
 They are often defined by style, function, number of panes, and more.
 This means you can have windows that combine different styles and functions in order to get the perfect fit for you and your home.
-Double Hung windows are one type of window and mostly has to do with how the windows function.
-So, what are Double Hung windows?
+Double-hung windows are one type of window and mostly have to do with how the windows function.
+So, what are double-hung windows?
 Here’s what you need to know:

 Some Window Terms to Know

 Sashes are the moveable panels that form the window frames.
 These hold the panes of glass that make up the window and are the part of the window frame that can move.
 Some sashes are installed to be fixed in place and cannot move while others are installed to be able to move.
 How a window opens and closes completely depends on whether the sashes are designed and installed to be fixed or moveable.

 Lites are the panes of glass; more specifically, they are separately framed panes of glass in a window.
 For example, a divided-lite window is one that has molding, also called muntins or glazing bars, that separates small panes of glass to create a more decorative window.
 In a divided-lite window, each of the small panes of glass, or each section, is considered a lite.

 Traditional windows, also called sash windows or hung sash windows, usually have two sashes, one on top and one on the bottom.
 If they are Single Hung windows, the top sash is usually fixed in place and the bottom sash is able to slide up and down.
 So, Single Hung Windows traditionally only open from the bottom.
 On the other hand, Double Hung windows have two sashes that can slide up and down, which means they can be opened from the top or the bottom.
 Double Hung windows are also one of the most common window styles.

 Thinking about the benefits different window types and styles provide can help you choose the best windows for your home.
 There are several benefits that Double Hung windows offer, which is why they’re so popular.
 Here are just a few of the major benefits: